RandomReaper/cli/site/_posts/2018-07-12-1-apache-faster-grafana.md

----
 layout: post
 title: '`grafana` speedup'
-tags: ubuntu 18.04 16.04 hw2018 server apache grafana
+tags: ubuntu 18.04 16.04 hw2018 server apache grafana xdeprecated
-permalink: apache-gzip-grafana-faster.html
+permalink: apache-gzip-grafana-faster-v0.html
 ---

+***This post is outdated, see update [here](/apache-gzip-grafana-faster.html).***

 [grafana](/tag/grafana.html) uses the [`json`](https://en.wikipedia.org/wiki/JSON){:.external}
 data format to transfer data to the browser.
 While `json` is easy to work with, it is really bandwidth inefficient.
 This may not be a problem on a ~~local~~ fast